Slavery in France: Abolition of slavery and serfdom in France

 In 1198, the Trinitarians were founded by John of Matha with the purpose of ransoming war captive Christians by Muslims during the Crusades.
 King Louis IX installed a house of their order at his château of Fontainebleau.
 He chose Trinitarians as his chaplains, and was accompanied by them on his crusades.
 The Master of the Trinity was taken captive together with Saint Louis after the Battle of Mansurah.

 In 1315, King Louis X passed a decree that abolished slavery and proclaimed that "France signifies freedom".
 The decree entailed that any slave setting foot on French ground should be freed.

 However some limited cases of slavery continued until the 17th century in some of France's Mediterranean harbors in Provence, and slavery was common in many of France's overseas territories until the 18th century and again for the first half of the 19th century.

 Most aspects of serfdom were also de facto eliminated between 1315 and 1318.
 Louis X died two years after these events.

 In 1318, King Philip V abolished serfdom in his domain.

+However, according to the historian Sue Peabody, slavery continued in France in practice despite being formally banned under law.
+Peabody's study ‘There Are No Slaves in France’ concluded that Europeans have had a belief, dating to the 16th century, that slaves were automatically free upon reaching European soil, but that French sources often avoided using the term "slave" to refer to Black servants even when they lived under conditions of slavery.
+According to Peabody, French and other European slave owners benefited from legal grey areas relating to slaves on European soil.